 Hear me out.
 Doris Day is by all accounts a nice woman, but you don’t survive as a band singer on the road for a decade, in Hollywood for two decades, and on television another decade, without having a tough side.
 And letting that side show comically could have opened a whole new career for Doris Day.

 Whatever the reasons, Doris chose not to play Mrs. Robinson.
 And when you look back on her vast work and cultural impact, Day didn’t have to.
-Doris Day left Hollywood on a high note and has lived a peaceful life with her many dogs in Carmel, CA. She turned 97 on April 3, 2019 with her usual low-key birthday party, waving to her loyal fans who made the pilgrimage to pay homage to their adored Doris.
+Doris Day left Hollywood on a high note and has lived a peaceful life with her many dogs and close friends in Carmel, CA. She turned 97 on April 3, 2019 with her usual low-key birthday party, waving to her loyal fans who made the pilgrimage to pay homage to their adored Doris.
 In retrospect, a lovely farewell from Doris Day, who died of pneumonia May 13, 2019.
 Cheers to Doris Day, for a life well-lived, and for keeping the world in good cheer for so many decades.

 So, here’s to you, Doris Day.
-Some fans love you more than they ever knew.
+Some fans loved you more than they ever knew.

 Here's one of DD's best, IMO--Stanley Donen's The Pajama Game!
 My look: